apereo/cas/developer/Contributor-Guidelines.md

 > You are the one you have been waiting for.

+If you'd rather just report the issue to have others benefit from your discovery, it would be best if you could share the use case and the problem at hand via community mailing lists, chatrooms and the likes of StackOverflow.

 ## What if I am not a developer?

 If you have already diagnosed a problem or have found a use case for an attractive improvement and feature, we strongly recommend you simply [walk down the path](https://github.com/apereo/cas/graphs/contributors) of making that all a reality and *contribute* back.
 If you find yourself unable to do so, you will need to find and procure resources that can [teach you the how-to](https://www.coursera.org/) or [do it for you](https://www.apereo.org/content/commercial-affiliates).
 Talk to your institution, company, organization, supervisor, boss, mentor, architect, etc and have them procure the right resources for the job.